EDUC Courses

 Historical, philosophical, and social foundations of public education in relation to school curriculum, instruction and dispositions of effective teachers.
 Structured observation and participation in PK-12 public schools with attention to instructional practices for diverse learners.
 2 seminars, 1 activity.
 Formerly EDUC 300.

-EDUC 4400 Special Problems for Advanced Undergraduates (1-3 units)
+Special Problems for Advanced Undergraduates

 Term Typically Offered: TBD